petrechenko/Notes-App/README.md

 and read the body of your note.
 All of that will be done with the command line.

 To add a new note you would need to use this command:
-⋅⋅⋅ node app.js add --title="YOUR TITLE" --body="YOUR BODY"
+⋅⋅⋅node app.js add --title="YOUR TITLE" --body="YOUR BODY"